morganbrooks/MDAPy/README.md

 > **Note:** After the first build, you only need to run `docker-compose up` to launch MDAPy in future sessions.

 7. Open a browser and go to: **http://localhost:8080**

+8. For detailed usage instructions, see the [User Manual](MANUAL.md).

 ---